flyingwolfz/RT-CGH/README.md

 ## 3.Tips

-- 1, Speed tests run with the dragon program.
-Comment out these lines of code
+- 1, Speed tests run using the dragon program.
+Comment out these lines of code for real-time display

 ```
         float time_GPU;  //from this